bbc/simorgh/docs/Creating-Components.md

 Work locally within these two files - the Storybook pattern library will be updated automatically with hot module reloading - to create the component front-end you need.

+NB: we try to build "AMP-first", but this is difficult in practice because we are unable to inject the AMP dependency into Storybook.
+For now, check the AMP output manually in Part 2 of the process.
+Simorgh currently only supports one 'view' of components; components which require a different implementation for AMP must wait for the outcome of our [AMP/canonical component investigation](https://github.com/BBC-News/simorgh/issues/884).

 Once done, make a PR - this first step will need code review and UX QA.

 Example implementations below: